giantswarm/docs/src/content/guides/openfaas/index.md

   | base64 --decode ; echo
 ```

-To access our Grafana instance, we create a port forward from our local machine to the Grafana pod like this:
+To access our Grafana instance, we create a port forward from our local machine to the Grafana Pod like this:

 ```
 $ kubectl -n openfaas port-forward \